 While this sounds simple, it’s difficult for a human resources team to pin down as a single metric as people are motivated by different things.

-Extrinsic motivation: Employees are driven by external factors that are controlled by other people, such as pay rate, other benefits, and deadlines.
+Extrinsic motivation: Employees are driven by external factors that are controlled by other people, such as team dynamics, camaraderie, pay rate, other benefits, and deadlines.
 Extrinsic rewards include a bonus for going the extra mile to achieve the company’s goals, or — on the other hand — a penalty for missing a deadline.

-Why is employee motivation important?
+Why is employee motivation and engagement important?

-When you think about motivated employees, you probably picture a team of happy, focused workers, who are willing to take on tasks, complete them competently and quickly, and have the energy left to tackle some more.
+When you think about motivated employees, you probably picture a team of focused workers, who are willing to take on tasks, complete them competently and quickly, and have the energy left to tackle some more.

-Conversely, when you think of employees with low motivation, you probably picture unhappy, sluggish individuals who are working slower and with less care.
+Conversely, when you think of employees with low motivation, you probably picture sluggish individuals who are working slower and with less care.
 They may be avoiding tasks, distracting others, and quiet quitting.

 Research from Gallup shows that highly engaged and motivated teams show 23% greater profitability than those that don’t.
 Engaged and motivated employees show up every day with passion, purpose, and energy.